roberto-ceraolo/roberto-ceraolo/README.md

 I am a Data Science student at EPFL in the beautiful Lausanne, Switzerland ⛰️

 ### Present
-Currently, I am working on simulated environments and generative agents with LLMs.
-I am at ETH in Zurich, working with Zhijing Jin.
-Ideally, I would like to build a framework to run scientific experiments using simulations.
-[Here](https://robertoceraolo.com/post/simulacra/) you can find some of my thoughts on this topic.
+Currently, I am at ETH in Zurich, working with Zhijing Jin and Mrinmaya Sachan on the intersection of Causal Inference and AI agents.

+[Here](https://robertoceraolo.com/post/simulacra/) you can find some of my thoughts on the future of AI agents.

 On occasion, I help startups, either on technical aspects, or on strategic decisions.
-Two of them, that I really care about, are [TextYess](https://www.textyess.com) (AI shopping assistant) and [PachinoRisparmio](https://pachinorisparmio.com) (Smart financial advisory).

-Some projects I am trying to make time for, over my weekends:
-- creating an open source community to build an European platform for Open Data on trains ([**OpenRitardi**](https://www.openritardi.it))
-- creating a "steerable" text-2-CAD engine ([text2CAD](https://github.com/roberto-ceraolo/text-2-cad))

 ### Future
 I am looking for a full time position starting August or September 2024.
 If you’re searching the best hyper-technical AI researcher, that’s not gonna be me.